tomas-land/Manicure-salon-website/README.md

 -  Create, edit and delete appointment or client data
 -  Schedule appointments on calendar
--  SMS reminder about upcoming appointment
+-  SMS-reminder about upcoming appointment

 ## Launch instructions: